Forterra

-Forterra (formerly Cascade Land Conservancy), based in Seattle, Washington, US, is the state of Washington’s largest land conservation, stewardship and community building organization dedicated solely to the region.
+Forterra (formerly known as Cascade Land Conservancy), based in Seattle, Washington, US, is the state of Washington's largest land conservation, stewardship and community building organization dedicated solely to the region.

 Currently, Forterra operates in multiple counties.
 Principal offices are in Seattle, Roslyn, and Tacoma.

 Accomplishments

 Forterra has conserved 275000 acres of working farms, forestlands and natural areas to date.
 Some of the major conservation projects include 118 acre Saddle Swamp, 300 acre Maury Island Marine Park and 90000 acre Snoqualmie Tree Farm.